-Q&A from 'All Indiana Politics Special: The Governor’s Debate'
+Watch replay of 'All Indiana Politics Special: The Governor’s Debate'

 Localities should help builders with preinstallation of utilities.

-Local governments also need to live within the means of the taxpayers to afford it.
+Local governments also need to live within the means of the taxpayers’ ability to afford it.